 - How does the institution define its service to society role?
 What kind of specific activities are included?
-E.g. research and technology transfer, continuing education and service to community, etc. - What is the relationship between the institution's research and learning and teaching activities?
+E.g. research and technology transfer, continuing education and service to community, etc. - What are the international aspects of the institution's engagement with society?